 Li’l pup needs to establish that he/she is a dog, not a human.
 By our own actions we have humanized them, and so they seek what it is we were doing: that constant holding & being attached to you like glue which we allowed to evolve.
 They need to be dogs first and foremost.

-This is hard on us as well, as this is the reason we have the Shih Tzu in the first place…”to have and to hold till death do you part”.
-However, for the well being of the dog and to prevent the separation anxiety, we need to balance our routines.
+This is hard for us as well, as this is the reason we have the Shih Tzu in the first place…” to have and to hold till death do you part”.
+However, for the well-being of the dog and to prevent the separation anxiety, we need to balance our routines.

 More on Patience, Care, and Compassion…